 You may want to check out Planned Parenthood's "How to Put on a Condom" video for a (nudity-free) visual.
 To more specifically address your last question, experts recommend pulling out while the penis is still hard because once the penis begins to lose its erection, ejaculate can leak out or the condom can slip off.
 For many men, an erection disappears quickly after ejaculating meaning that to best avoid pregnancy and/or STI transmission, men should pull out of their partner very soon after ejaculating.
 If you continue to have an erection and you and your partner would like to keep going after you ejaculate, hold the rim of the condom against the base of your penis.

 As for your concern about your partner's pleasure, perhaps you could talk with her/him about ways that s/he could have an orgasm before or at the same time you do.
 Or, you could take a break from intercourse after you ejaculate and pleasure her/him in other ways.
 If you become aroused again, you can also return to having intercourse with a new condom.
 For more information about condom effectiveness, check out Common reasons for condom failure in Go Ask Alice!'s Sexual and Reproductive Health archive.
-You can also check out the Safer Sex Supplies Map for an overview of where to find condoms and other safer sex goodies on Columbia's campus.
 Have fun!Alice!